RichardLitt/burntfen.com/_posts/2024-12-18-the-gender-of-a-bird.md

 On to the next name.

 This is the work which I am doing in between other work, because I like it.
 But all of the sleuthing above does nothing and goes nowhere, because it's not worth publishing, and it's not worth posting about.
 It's interesting _to me_, though, but that's all.
 It also takes far more time to write up than to actually do.
 The stuff that is more interesting comes when the conclusions I come up with mean that people have been reading the Code wrong.
-And I'd like to share those, but I'm not sur ehow to, until I finally publish the thing.
+And I'd like to share those, but I'm not sure how to, until I finally publish the thing.

 If anyone has ideas on how to publish or share that without sniping myself, let me know.